telus/tds-core/src/components/Link/ChevronLink/ChevronLink.md

 ### Placing Chevron Links on solid colours

-Use the inverted Chevron Link on top of the solid TELUS purple.
+Use the inverted Chevron Link on top of any solid dark colour such as TELUS purple.

 ```
 const PurpleBlock = require('../../__docs__/PurpleBlock').default;